 When you invest in a syndicate it is highly likely that you will save a lot of time as you won’t have to go through all the research work prior to purchasing a property.
 Moreover, you won’t have to deal with agents, developers, banks, lawyers, tenants, or the Government.
 The syndicate managers do all that for you.

-Syndicated property investment is one of the best forms of fractional investing.
+Syndicated property investment can be one of the best forms of investing.
 You don’t have to spend all of your cash in a single property, but you can get good return from your different properties.
 If you don’t have enough cash or want to reduce the risk of losing money, you can invest in syndicates and save your time.